MeetingLawyers/ios-sdk-legacy-sample/README.md

     public let id: String
     // Chat Api key
     public let secret: String
-    // If is `true`, SDK will be comunicate with sandbox environment.
-Otherwise interact with Production environment.
-By default es `false` public let isDemo: Bool
+    // If is `.development`, SDK will be comunicate with sandbox environment. if is `.production` interact with Production environment.
+Finally if value is `.staging` SDK wil be comunicate with staging environment.
+By default is `.production` public let environment: MediQuoCore.EnvironmentType
     // videocall apiKey, if is nil, videocall feature is disabled. public let videoCallApiKey: String?
     // call sound for videocall screen when professional is calling.
 File name must be the same for call notification.